 Denise Brown is a registered yoga and tai chi instructor with many years of experience as well as personal practice.
 She truly believes everybody can benefit from yoga and tai chi regardless of body type or experience level.
 Hailing from Surrey England, she picked up her first yoga book at the age of thirteen.
 As she moved around the world she continued to follow her love of yoga.
 Landing in Cleveland Heights, Ohio, Brown studied with the American Light of Yoga Society and Alice Christensen where her teaching roots were developed.
 She then pursued her formal teacher training with Joseph le Page, founder and director of Integrative Yoga Therapy (IYT) in 1999.

-Dan Donaldson is the district administrator of Lake County Soil and Water District.
-Having earned his bachelor's degree in environmental management from Cleveland State University, he assists local governments, landowners, and partner agencies with natural resource planning objectives, including special projects, ordinances, programs, conservation easements, program planning, administration and grant writing.
+Dan Donaldson is the District Administrator of Lake County Soil and Water District.
+Having earned his bachelor's degree in Environmental Management from Cleveland State University, Dan assists local governments, landowners, and partner agencies with natural resource planning objectives, including special projects, ordinances, programs, conservation easements, program planning, administration, and grant writing.

 Bob Faber has been a consultant to conservation and environmental organizations throughout the region.
 He leads natural history programs across the United States.